 Hike part of the famed Inca Trail, discover the serenity of the Sacred Valley, and admire the stunning UNESCO World Heritage Site Machu Picchu.
-Peru is rooted in age old traditions with breath taking scenery and delicious local cuisine.
-Visit animal sanctuaries, learn about ancient cultures, explore the Andes, and travel by train to Machu Picchu, one the Seven Wonders of the World.
+Peru is rooted in age old traditions with breathtaking scenery and delicious local cuisine.
+Visit animal sanctuaries, learn about ancient cultures, explore the Andes, and travel by train to Machu Picchu, one of the Seven Wonders of the World.
 Local guides make this trip come alive–you will visualize the Inca stone masons carving and shaping huge rock foundations.
 Enjoy first-class accommodations in comfortable lodges with all the amenities of home.

 ItineraryExpand All Fields

 Day 1: Welcome to the vibrant city of Cusco!

 Arrive at the Cusco International Airport by 1:00 pm to meet your trip mates and local guide.
 Check in to your accommodations in Cusco and explore this interesting ancient city while acclimating to the high altitude.
 The main square is surrounded by very old churches.

 Day 2: Visit the historic Pisac archeological ruins and experience a traditional market.

 Rise early and head off toward the small town of Pisac.
 Along the drive visit an animal rescue center run by a local family to see llamas, condors, pumas, bears, and other animals that have been saved from trafficking.
 Visit the Pisac archeological ruins and learn about the significance of this Inca site.
 In the afternoon take some time to visit Pisac's traditional market before heading to Urubamba for dinner and overnight accommodations.